spegray/pif1-foldtree/README.md

 ---

-## The approach in one paragraph

-A gene-duplication date is a **reconciliation** result, not a "look at the tree" result.
-We build one **gene tree** of all *cellular* PIF1-family proteins across an even, fungi-wide taxon sample (Ascomycota ingroup + Basidiomycota / early-diverging-fungi / human outgroups), then **reconcile** it against a trusted fungal **species tree** (GeneRax / NOTUNG): reconciliation maps the duplication node onto a specific species-tree branch — *that branch is the answer*.
-A **sequence-based maximum-likelihood tree is the workhorse** (the PIF1/RRM3 split is recent and high-identity, the regime where sequence ML matches or beats structure — see the FoldTree paper, Moi et al. *Nat Struct Mol Biol* 2025, doi:10.1038/s41594-025-01649-8, Fig. 2d & Discussion).
-A **structural (FoldTree) tree is the confirmatory layer**, valuable for the deep PIF1-family backbone and rooting.
-Structures come from the **AlphaFold Database** (no mass AF3).

-See the full plan: `~/.claude/plans/users-spencergray-desktop-s41594-025-01-lexical-snowglobe.md`.

----

 ## The single most important methods decision: IPR048293, not PF05970

 The PIF1 helicase Pfam domain **PF05970** is carried by *two unrelated things*: (1) the cellular